ArchiDAO/ArchiDAONFT/README.md

 # ArchiDAO NFTS

 The ArchiDAO NFT is the membership and governance token for ArchiDAO.
 It serves a dual purpose: serving as a membership ID and governance vehicle, but also as the credentials for each member of the organisation.
-The NFT is structured so that it is compliant with the W3C Verifiable Credentials, as described here:
+We will make every effort so that The NFT is structured so that it is compliant with the W3C Verifiable Credentials, as described here:
 [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/)

+However the technican implementation of the ArchiDAO NFTs will be based around Soulbount Tokens (SBT) as referenced here: [Decentralised Society:Finding Web3's Soul](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4105763)

 Beyond credentials each ArchiDAO NFT also has the governance utility in the organisation, i.e holders may participate in governance decisions to steer the ArchiDAO.

-This current version is a temporary one, until we structure the whole architecture and infrastructure, which might contain more than one token and project smart contract.
+This current repository version is a temporary development one, until we structure the whole architecture and infrastructure, which might contain more than one token and project smart contract.
 Then this repostory will migrate to a "verifiable credentials & governance NFT"

 # ArchiDAO governance
- The basic premise of ArchiDAO is that we use a multi-governance system- the ArchiDAO NFT acts as your ID and is used to govern the DAO in important decisions - for fast decisions on a daily basis ArchiDAO uses Snapshot and its own ENS, to allow for say selecting a background for a workshop or a particular tutorial in a workshop.
-For Project governance, ArchiDAO uses its own ERC20 token which has both staking and governance mechanisms, to apply into projects.
+ The basic premise of ArchiDAO is that we use a multi-governance system- the ArchiDAO NFT acts as your Identity and credentials and is used to govern the DAO in important decisions - for fast decisions on a daily basis ArchiDAO uses Snapshot and its own ENS, to allow for say selecting a background for a workshop or a particular tutorial in a workshop.
+For Project governance, ArchiDAO uses its own ERC20 token which has both staking and project governance mechanisms, to apply into projects.
 As such only members who are staked on a project can govern that project.
 Hence a member has three ways to influence and participate in decisions: govern via their ArchiDAO NFT, make choices via Snapshot, and stake to participate in a project's outcome via governance tokens.

  This takes place as we believe that governance rights should not be really transferable.
 See [Soulbound tokens](https://vitalik.ca/general/2022/01/26/soulbound.html) for a more in depth explanation.